alecmuffett/eotk/README.md

 # The Enterprise Onion Toolkit
 ## eotk (c) 2017 Alec Muffett

-# Status - ALPHA, updated 8 February 2017 @ 1830 UTC
+## Status

+**ALPHA** see [project activity](https://github.com/alecmuffett/eotk/graphs/commit-activity) for information.

+## Changes

+* all of CSP, HSTS and HPKP are suppressed by default; onion networking mitigates much of this
+* ["tunables"](/alecmuffett/eotk/blob/master/TUNEABLES.md) documentation for template content
-*NEW: `Troubleshooting` section at the bottom of this page*
+* `troubleshooting` section at the bottom of this page*

+## Introduction

-The EOTK goal is to provide a tool for prototyping, and deploying at scale, HTTP and HTTPS onion sites to provide official presence for popular websites.
+The goal of EOTK is to provide a tool for prototyping, and deploying at scale, HTTP and HTTPS onion sites to provide official presence for popular websites.

 The results are essentially a "man in the middle" proxy; set them up